Is CCC Credit Worth the Risk?

 In a market crisis phase, the more risk one takes, the worse the return.
 So, unsurprisingly, on average the CCC category suffered in these environments.

 Finally, in a recovery phase, investors generally don’t want to buy a lot of risk, but the intense selling pressure has eased.
 The result is a bounce-back that lifts all risk assets.
 History suggests that returns can be compelling, but one doesn’t need to own the riskiest CCC bonds to generate this return.

 This implies that it’s possible to generate attractive returns in all but the strongest bull markets by simply sticking to higher credit-quality bonds.

 The views expressed herein do not constitute research, investment advice or trade recommendations and do not necessarily represent the views of all AllianceBernstein portfolio- management teams.

-Douglas J. Peebles is Chief Investment Officer and Head of Fixed Income, and Ivan Rudolph-Shabinsky is a Senior Portfolio Manager, both at AllianceBernstein.
+Ivan Rudolph-Shabinsky is a Senior Portfolio Manager at AllianceBernstein.